dsietz/daas/README.md

 ---

 ## High Level Architecture
-The DaaS Pattern is the cobination of three logical components _Data Model_, _Processing_, _Eventing_.
+The DaaS Pattern is the cobination of three logical components _Data Model_, _Processing_, and _Eventing_.

 #### Data Model
 > The data model mimics an envelope with metadata as the wrapper and the data object as the content.